brokenricefilms/dotfiles/README.md

   - `f` find file in current path edit file with nvim (`F` find in home)
   - `c` cd to dir in current path with fancy ls If in git dir print git status, (`C` find in home)
   - `o` open file int current path with default application with `xdg-open` (`O` find in home)
+  - `ej`: find emoji and copy using fzf, wl-copy (require [emoij fzf](https://github.com/noahp/emoji-fzf), wl-copy or you can change the clipboard you using)
   - `killAllUnnameTmuxSession`/`qa`: kill all session not have a name just number session like 23,11,12,...
 Keep tmux session clean
 - Auto switch dark\light theme
   - Using `dark`\`light` in command line